Watch this video to get an overview of the components of Gamestar Mechanic.

-Avatar: the digital representation of a physical person in a virtual world or game
+Avatar: An avatar is the digital representation of a physical person in a virtual world or game.

-Component: a physical part of a game, such as a character, a block, or an object
+Component: A component is a physical part of a game, such as a character, a block, or an object.

-Mechanics: an action an avatar can take in a game, such as jumping, collecting, exploring, etc.
+Mechanics: Mechanics is an action an avatar can take in a game, such as jumping, collecting, exploring, etc.

-Space: the area in which the game is being played; the whole scene
+Space: The space is the area in which the game is being played; the whole scene.

 Getting Started with GameStar Mechanic